JonKing93/DASH/README.md

 To get started with the DASH toolbox:

 1. Navigate to the most recent stable release: [Latest Release](https://github.com/JonKing93/DASH/releases/latest)
 2. Under the release assets, download the file:    DASH-\<version\>.mltbx
-3. Open the downloaded DASH-\<version\>.mltbx file.
+3. Open the downloaded file.
 This should automatically install the DASH toolbox in your MATLAB environment.
 (If you previously installed a DASH toolbox using a .mltbx file, this will update your toolbox to the latest version)
 4. That's it, you're done!
 For additional help, enter:
 ```